ScriptTiger/IP/README.md

 Note: The reverse IP address decimal conversion (/d /r) intentionally stays within 32-bit limitations to be able to convert to various executable output that stores data as a reverse 32-bit number (i.e. NirSoft/Nir Sofer INI files).
 The forward decimal conversion is usefule for various lookup tables that list networks in decimal (i.e. GeoLite2's optional decimal format).

-GeoIP:
+IP_Search:

-TBA.
-This script will output geographical and other information for any given IP address by incrementing subnet length iteratively to recurse through possible network IDs/CIDR calculated by Network_Calc until finding a match in GeoLite2.
+This script is currently a work in progress and currently only supports searching IPv4 addresses in interactive mode.
+The concept for this script is to output geographical and other information for any given IP address by incrementing subnet length iteratively to recurse through possible network IDs/CIDR calculated by Network_Calc until finding a match in GeoLite2.
 Thanks to MaxMind, non-numerical data also has multilingual support.

 GeoLite2_Update.cmd: